masterdoge13/Simple-RPG-Game/README.md

 - As a user, I want to be able to get stronger equipment as I beat more enemies
 - As a user, I want to be able to fight stronger enemies as I beat more enemies
 - As a user, I want to be able to use gold to buy equipment
+- As a user, I want to be able to save my player data and progress
+- As a user, I want to be able to load my player data and progress from my last save